-lcon Property Description Q Selection Mode Allows you to choose the method to visually select multiple elements: Lasso: Allows you to select multiple elements by drawing an irregular closed shape around them with your mouse.
-Marquee: Allows you to select multiple elements by drawing a rectangle around them.
-This is faster, as you only need to drag your mouse from one corner of the rectangle to its opposite corner, but it may not be as precise as you want.
+Icon Property Description Q Selection Mode Allows you to choose the method to visually select multiple elements: • Lasso: Allows you to select multiple elements by drawing an irregular closed shape around them with your mouse. • Marquee: Allows you to select multiple elements by drawing a rectangle around them.
+This is faster, as you only need to drag your mouse from one corner of the rectangle to

-lcon Property Description You can press and hold the Alt key to temporarily use the other selection mode.
-Easy Drag When enabled, you can drag the selection by clicking anywhere inside its bounding box.
+Icon Property Description its opposite corner, but it may not be as precise as you want.
+You can press and hold the Alt key to temporarily use the other selection mode.
+K Easy Drag When enabled, you can drag the selection by clicking anywhere inside its bounding box.
 By default, you must click on the artwork in the selection to be able to drag it.
 Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
 If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
 You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled.
-This tool supports the following snapping modes: • Snap to Contour: While moving the selection or one of its control points, it will snap against the nearby points and contours of your artwork, allowing you to snap parts of your artwork together. • Snap to Alignment Guides: While moving the selection or one of its control points, it will snap against nearby alignment guides. • Snap and Align: While moving the selection, the rectangular bounding box of the selection will align with the rectangular bounding boxes of other strokes and shapes in your artwork.
+This tool supports the following snapping modes: Snap to Contour: While moving the selection or one of its control points, it will snap against the nearby points and contours of your artwork, allowing you to snap parts of your artwork together.
+Snap to Alignment Guides: While moving the selection or one of its control points, it will snap against nearby alignment guides.
+Snap and Align: While moving the selection, the rectangular bounding box of the selection will align with the rectangular bounding boxes of other strokes and shapes in your artwork.
 If you move one of your selection's control points, it will also align with the bounding boxes of other strokes and shapes in your artwork.

-lcon Property Description Select by Colour When enabled, clicking on a coloured zone in your artwork will instantly select all the zones that are filled with the same colour.
+Icon Property Description 27 Scale Pencil Line Thickness When enabled, the width of pencil lines will be adjusted when scaling them with the Select tool.
+TIP You can quickly enable this mode by selecting the Scale Pencil Line Thickness tool, in the Select tool's properties dialog.
+Select by Colour When enabled, clicking on a coloured zone in your artwork will instantly select all the zones that are filled with the same colour.
+Select by Colour can also be accessed from the Tools toolbar.
 TIP You can quickly enable this mode by selecting the Select by Colour tool from the Tools toolbar, in the Select tool's pop-up menu.

-Q Select All in Drawings Scene Selects all the drawings in the current scene.
+Icon Property Description Q Select All in Drawings Scene Selects all the drawings in the current scene.